 Why Sometimes “No Data” instead of “No Rank”?

 In most cases, when Amazon does not report a sales rank to Sales Rank Express, it means the item has yet to make a sale and earn any rank at all—so Sales Rank Express says “No Rank.”
 But Amazon also withholds sales ranks of all free Kindle books, leaving Sales Rank Express no way to know whether those books have ranks or not.

 At the same time, because of sheer programming sloppiness, Amazon fails to provide the info needed to reliably determine which Kindle books are free and which are “paid.”
 This means a Kindle Book with no reported rank might be either a freebie without a rank, a freebie with a rank, or a paid title without a rank.
 With no way to be sure, Sales Rank Express can only say “No Data.”

-You can find out the true status yourself by clicking through to Amazon—but in most cases, you’ll probably know whether a book you’re looking up is a freebie.
+You can find out the true status yourself by following a link to Amazon—but in most cases, you’ll probably know whether a book you’re looking up is a freebie.
 If you know it’s not free and you see “No Data,” it’s the same as “No Rank.”

 Why are my books in the wrong order?

 They’re not!
 But Sales Rank Express relies on Amazon to sort the results sent to you, and unfortunately, Amazon does not offer sorting by sales rank.
 The nearest it comes is an order that Amazon calls “Bestselling” and that Sales Rank Express calls “Sales.”
 This is based on a calculation that Amazon makes around twice a week with minor adjustment in between.
 It may at times show the ranks in order, but you can’t count on that.